 Trusted National Security

-The Kansas City Plant’s most significant differentiator is our ability to be a TRUSTED site for producing numerous, diverse products and developing new technologies within a single secure facility.
+The Kansas City National Security Campus's most significant differentiator is our ability to be a TRUSTED site for producing numerous, diverse products and developing new technologies within a single secure facility.
 We offer a full range of electronic/microelectronic, mechanical (micro to large), and engineered materials development.
 Customers requiring prototyping, low-volume manufacturing, tooling and testing can be supported within a single facility.
 This means your work can stay within the security of our walls throughout the engineering, development, and manufacturing stages.
 We control and limit access to customer information and products on a strict need-to-know basis.
-The Kansas City Plant will define the appropriate security plan to include physical, personnel, and administrative security measures designed to meet our customer’s needs of each product or program.
-When your work comes to the Kansas City Plant, you’re not only getting the highest quality service but uncompromised security and safety as well.
+The KC NSC will define the appropriate security plan to include physical, personnel, and administrative security measures designed to meet our customer’s needs of each product or program.
+When your work comes to the Kansas City National Security Campus, you’re not only getting the highest quality service but uncompromised security and safety as well.

 Furthermore, we bring together multidiscipline teams of electrical, mechanical and materials engineers to conduct our diversified manufacturing mission.
-This means the Kansas City Plant is a one-stop shop for high-pedigree products requiring a variety of engineering and technical skill sets.
+This means the KC NSC is a one-stop shop for high-pedigree products requiring a variety of engineering and technical skill sets.

-Six Sigma methodology is a way of life at the Kansas City Plant, and we use it to improve the value of all of our products.
+Value Engineering Six Sigma methodology is a way of life at the KC NSC, and we use it to improve the value of all of our products.
 Value engineering can be defined as improving the design, producibility or functionality of a product, extending its life cycle, or reducing costs without sacrificing quality.
 We offer experienced engineers as well as analytical sciences and modeling capabilities to help customers achieve an improved product at the best value possible.

-The Kansas City Plant offers product packaging expertise to design and manufacture hardware to withstand extreme environmental conditions, wear and abuse.
+Ruggedization The KC NSC offers product packaging expertise to design and manufacture hardware to withstand extreme environmental conditions, wear and abuse.
 Utilizing our capabilities to simulate the packaging design, prototype, and physically test the design under various conditions guarantees functionality under severe, stressful operating environments.